sumcoinlabs/nn17/doc/benchmarking.md

 Running
 ---------------------
-After compiling peercoin, the benchmarks can be run with:
+After compiling sumcoin, the benchmarks can be run with:

     src/bench/bench_bitcoin